-Dauphin County Attorneys Helping You Understand Social Security Disability Benefits for Children
+Helping You Understand Social Security Disability Benefits For Children

 While the Social Security disability insurance program provides income benefits to disabled adults who cannot work, disabled children are usually not eligible to receive benefits under this program.
 However, certain classifications of disability may make a child medically eligible to receive Supplemental Security Income (SSI) benefits.
 SSI is a government program that provides income benefits to applicants who are blind, disabled or over 65, who are income-eligible.
 Children who are approved for SSI benefits may also be entitled to receive medical benefits through Medicaid.